safiawarsame/TerminalApp/safiawarsame_T1A3/README.md

 - TicTacToe is a well-known online game that is easy and fun to play.

 - **Target Audience:**
 - TicTacToe is a very standard game that has no age limit which makes the demographic very wide.
-Anyone can play from kids to millennials.
+Anyone can play from kids to millennials and also anyone who has access to my GitHub link.
 - **How To Use the App:**
-- To play the game you have to go on terminal and run "ruby manin.rb" ddddd
+- To play the game you have to go on terminal and run "ruby manin.rb"

 **Features of the App**
 - **Welcoming message**
-The welcoming messsage is the first thing that will appear in the application before playing the game begins
+- The welcoming messsage is the first thing that will appear in the application before playing the game begins.
 - **Choose an option**
 - TicTacToe will give you two option.
 1 player or 2 players.
 - 1 player would have given you an option to play with an API but currently there an error in it.
 - 2 players option allows you to play with players.
 It also allows you to imput player 1 and 2's name.
-- create a user name
+-**ScoreBoard**
-- new game/exit
+- the scoredboard was created so it can keep count of how many times you've won each game.
+At the end of each game, there will be a score board.If the player/players keeps playing, the scoreboard will keep accumulating.
+If the player/players exit and then start a new game the score board will start from 0.

 **How the user will find out how to use the app** the app os created in a very simoly way. it has instructions and wont be hard to follow